The Minnesota Miracle: Vikings knock out Saints on last play of game

 “A heck of a game, wasn’t it?” head coach Mike Zimmer said.
 “And the good guys won.”

-Diggs was still in full uniform when he took the podium for his postgame interview, the ball from the winning catch resting safely in front of him on the lectern.

-“It’s plays like this that you dream about your whole life,” he said, “and it finally happens.”
+“It’s plays like this that you dream about your whole life,” Diggs said, “and it finally happens.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.